STEER-KT/steer_kt_llm_knowledge_tracing/README.md

 This directory is a portable, standard-setting implementation of STEER-KT.
 It contains the DBE, NIPS, and XES data used by the method.

+## Dataset Availability

+This repository does not include the preprocessed dataset files because they exceed GitHub's maximum file size limit.
+All datasets used in this work are publicly available.
+We will release the preprocessed datasets through a Google Drive link after publication.

 ## Repository layout

 ```text